brandur/sorg/content/drafts/postgres-reads.md

-a new entry in the WAL and it acts the canonical reference as to whether any change in the system occurred -- committed information is written to a data directory like you might expect, but is only considered visible if the WAL confirms that its associated transaction is committed (see [How Postgres makes transactions atomic](/postgres-atomicity) for more on this subject).
+a new entry in the WAL and it acts the canonical reference as to whether any change in the system occurred -- committed information is written to a data directory like you might expect, but is only considered visible to new transactions if the WAL confirms that it's committed (see [How Postgres makes transactions atomic](/postgres-atomicity) for more on this subject).